sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     - TACACS+ authorization method will send  to TACACS+ server for authorization, TACACS+ server should setup permit/deny rules.

 - Failover:
-    - If a TACACS+ server not accessable, the next TACACS+ server authorization will be performed.
+    - If a TACACS+ server not accessible, the next TACACS+ server authorization will be performed.
 	- When all remote TACACS+ server not accessible, TACACS+ authorization will failed.
 	- When set TACACS+ as the only authorization method, if all TACACS+ server not accessible, user cannot run any command on SONiC device.